 Lambda Pi Eta is the official communication studies honor society of the National Communication Association (NCA).

-Formed in 1988, the Lynchburg College Epsilon chapter was the 4th chapter chartered in the United States.
+Formed in 1988, the University of Lynchburg Epsilon chapter was the 4th chapter chartered in the United States.
 There are now more than 400 active chapters at colleges and universities worldwide.

 The name Lambda Pi Eta is taken from Aristotle’s book, Rhetoric.
 Each Greek letter represents the three ingredients of persuasion – logos, pathos, and ethos.

 Invitation for membership requires:

 - Junior or senior standing in the communication studies major

 - Minimum of 12 hours of major courses

 - Minimum of 3.5 grade point average in major courses